CVLab-Uniss/FFD-EXTENDED/README.md

 # Uniss-FGD Facial Gaze Dataset
-This dataset contains 120 files containing gaze points calculated from human gazes over a selection of images from the Karolinska Directed Emotional Faces (KDEF) dataset.
+This dataset contains gaze points collected from 19 observers.
+A selection of 120 images extracted from the Karolinska Directed Emotional Faces (KDEF) database was used during the test.
+The KDEF DB is a set of totally 4900 pictures of human facial expressions of emotion.
+The set contains 70 individuals, each displaying 7 different emotional expressions, each expression being photographed (twice) from 5 different angles.
 Any work which uses Uniss-FGD must reference the paper: []

 ```